eManPrague/tensorflow-android-example/README.md

 ## Application
 The Convolutional Neural Network recognizes a dug toy.
-Application takes frames from camera and passes it to trained Tensorflow model.
+Application takes frames from camera and passes it to trained Tensorflow model for recognition.

 <img src="app.gif" width="320">